 As to the importance of biodiversity and our dependence on biological resources, conservation efforts give emphasis to local and national needs and values.
 The Institute, thus, has power and duties related to the conservation and promoting the sustainable utilization of Ethiopia’s biodiversity.
 This includes maintaining and developing international relations with bilateral and multilateral bodies having the potential to providing technical assistance.
 The Institute, on the basis of national legislation, has the responsibility and duty to implement international conventions, agreements and obligations on biodiversity to which Ethiopia is a party.

-The Institute consists of two key processes (Directorates), namely: (1) Biodiversity Conservation and Sustainable Use, and (2) Genetic Resources Transfer and Regulation; and five support processes, namely: (1) Public Relations and Communication, (2) Finance, Procurement and Property Administration, (3) Audit, (4) Plan & Programme, and (5) Human Resources Development and Administration.
-The Conservation and Use Directorate has five case teams, namely: (1) Animal, (2) Forest, (3) Crop & Horticulture, (4) Microbial Geenetic Resources; and (5) Genebank and Laboratories case teams.
+The Institute consists of two key processes (Directorates), namely: (1) Biodiversity Conservation and Sustainable Use, and (2) Genetic Resources Transfer and Regulation; and five support processes, namely: (1) Public Relations and Communication, (2) Finance, Procurement and Property Administration, (3) Internal Audit, (4) Plan & Program, and (5) Human Resources Development and Administration.
+The Conservation and Use Directorate has four sub processes namely: (1) Animal Genetic Resources, (2) Forest Genetic Resources, (3) Crop & Horticulture Genetic Resources, (4) Microbial Genetic Resources; and one case team, Gene-bank and Laboratories case team.
 The Institute is lead by a Director General (DG).
 The Core Management and the Council are accountable to the DG.
 The Core Management consist of directors of the key and support processes, while the Council is made up of all management members and case team leaders.